 2.a) Concept of these brain functions

 Similarly speaking, memory without a manager would no longer be a memory in the strict sense of the word; it could not have the possibility of being information.
 In other words, the concept of memory implicitly includes a memory manager and vice versa.
 If we could not read computers' hard disks, they would be no more than a piece of useless junk.

 Nonetheless, concepts can be differentiated somewhat artificially, emphasizing the ability to link or store information for intelligence and memory respectively.
 We say artificially because intelligence and memory can never be separated entirely; we should try to keep this present so as not to lose perspective when dealing with specific lines of arguments.

 2.b) How the brain works

 Despite its relation, we are going to leave aside the problems that could arise when studying the positions or theories on the existence of the soul-body (monism and dualism) and, although in a smaller degree, the concepts mind-brain (logical behaviorism - Wittgenstein, identity, and functionalism) to be in the scope of theology and philosophy more than in science.

-For example, there are cells specialized in searching for information in accordance with certain criteria, to analyze the relations according to the information that others have provided, etc. Specialization is even more evident in regards to memory; visual memory can be found in a different part of the brain than auditory or linguistic memory.
+For example, there are cells specialized in searching for information by detailed criteria, and to analyze the relations according to the information that others have provided.
+Specialization is even more evident in regards to memory; visual memory can be in a different part of the brain than auditory or linguistic memory.

 As we are all aware of, the physiological endowment of one particular ability or another can vary among individuals and their different functions and facets.
 However, at the same time, it would not make much sense if specific functions or mechanisms common to any memory or intelligence appeared in one and not all the other types.
 In other words, genetic information of precise common functions of intelligence and memory are the same.